F1 has woken from its winter slumber and the second test brings another three days of testing at the Circuit de Catalunya in Barcelona.

 F1 testing 2020: TV channel and live stream

-On each of the first three days of testing, their live coverage begins with the morning session at 0800-1200 GMT before returning on-air at 1300 GMT until 1700 GMT to cover the afternoon session.
+On each of the three days of testing, their live coverage begins with the morning session at 0800-1200 GMT before returning on-air at 1300 GMT until 1700 GMT to cover the afternoon session.
 The one-hour break in between live coverage is in conjunction with the lunch break at the Circuit de Catalunya.
 Following the live broadcast, a one-hour round-up show of the day’s events begins at 1700 GMT.

 UK viewers can also access Sky Sports’ pre-season test coverage via Now TV with a 24-hour pass.

-The official Formula 1 website will provide the latest timesheets and data throughout the entirety of winter testing, while F1TV Pro subscribers will also be able to watch live coverage of the entire first and second pre-season tests which is then followed by a one-hour review show on a daily basis.
+The official Formula 1 website will provide the latest timesheets and data throughout the entirety of winter testing, while F1TV Pro subscribers will also be able to watch live coverage of the entire second pre-season tests which is then followed by a one-hour review show on a daily basis.

 F1 testing 2020: PlanetF1 live coverage